 7 Remedies for Foot Calluses and Corns

-After a long day your feet can get really tired.
-Wearing high heels, no socks, dry environments, lack of exfoliation, shoes that are too tight and worn too many hours, sweat…all these are factors that can cause foot problems.
+After a long day, your feet can get really tired.
+High heels, no socks, dry environments, lack of exfoliation, shoes that are too tight and have been worn too many hours at a time, sweat, etc…These are all things that can cause foot problems.

-Foot calluses and corns can appear in various parts of your feet, especially on the heel, on the sides of the big or pinky toes, or on top of your toes.
-At first they’re just somewhat annoying, but if you don’t do anything about them they can start to become painful.
+Foot calluses and corns can form on various parts of your feet, especially on the heel, the sides of the big or pinky toes, and on top of your toes.
+At first, they’re just annoying, but if you don’t do anything about them they can start to become painful.

-If you’ve ever suffered from corns then you already know they can be unbearable – keeping you from wearing shoes at all, causing pain throughout the day…and this is reflected in your mood, your productivity at work, and even your personality.
+If you’ve ever had corns then you already know they can be unbearable.
+They can keep you from wearing shoes and cause you pain all day long.
+It’s hard for that not to impact your mood, your work productivity, and even your personality.

-Aside from using a pumice stone, corns can be very deep and painful when you step on them.
-Pay attention to these home remedies for foot calluses and corns.
+Aside from using a pumice stone, calluses and corns can be very painful on their own when you step on them.
+So, make a note of these home remedies for foot calluses and corns.

 - ½ onion

 Cut an onion in half and rub the raw vegetable on the affected area of the foot.
 Repeat this procedure every night before going to bed.
 There’s no need to rinse your feet, just let the onion juice soak into your skin.
 Put on a pair of socks and go to bed.
 Onions are a great remedy for foot calluses and corns because they’re curative and anti-inflammatory.

 - 1 clove of garlic